 It is important to experience nature.

 While these sentences did not necessarily reflect Raul’s imagination, he was able to make choices to create meaning.
 At the same time, he made a breakthrough in accuracy.
-Raul then combined the two strategies by making substitutions to the framed sentences from the builder boxes.
+Raul then combined the two strategies by making substitutions to the framed sentences from the builder boxes to write the ideas he had in his head.
 Without support, he was able to produce the following:

 It is fun to meet Colombian people.